web2solutions/voodux/docs/README.md

 In that moment, if you dont have the Customer information inside the `Application State Management` implementation, you need to get it in another place.
 That is where the `Application Data Management` abstraction resides.

-Traditionaly the main applications implementation rely on directly calling an API or even use things like the browser `localStorage` API.
+Traditionaly the main applications implementation rely on directly calling an API, or even use things like the browser `localStorage` API, which will fails once it data size and complexity grows.

 Going against this implementation model, we intoduce a `proxy like` abstraction relying on IndexedDB as local (front end) database, which is a NoSQL database shipped with every modern browser.

+There are some frameworks, like Backbone, and some plugins for React and Vue that aims to use IndexedDb as database, but they are dumb and lazy in terms of data design driven development, data validation and several things that I'm not going to discuss here, but that I have massively tested on several different project and POCs stacks.

-Aditionaly we abstract some kind of `data transporters` which is used `to send produced data to` and `to consume data from`.
+Aditionaly, VooduX abstract some kind of `data transporters` which is used `to send own produced event and data to` and `to consume thirdy party produced event and data from`.
 Every data change has an associated event object and action, which is not used only for `Event Sourcing`, but also to provide direct `bindings` for `decoupled View components`.

 Despite the fact we can now fastly and cheaply request data, we have also a complete database running on front end.
 The `Application Data Management` abstraction gives you some capabilities such: